minicomp/ed/_posts/2016-01-16-narrative.md

 ---
 layout: narrative
-title: "The Narrative of the Life of Frederick Douglass, an American Slave"
+title: "The Narrative of the Life of Frederick Douglass"
 categories: toc
 author: Frederick Douglass
 rights: Public Domain